What is Manti Te'o's Net Worth?

 By the time it was time to declare his eligibility for the NFL Draft, Te'o had become somewhat disappointing for many recruiters – especially in regards to his 40-yard-dash time.
 He was eventually selected 38th overall by the San Diego Chargers and signed a four-year, $5-million contract.
 The deal included just over $3 million in guaranteed money – plus a signing bonus of about $2 million.
 Unfortunately, Manti injured his foot during the preseason opener, causing him to miss many of the next games.
 He eventually made his debut against the Houston Texans and finished his season with 61 tackles.

 After being placed on the injured reserve list, Manti was traded to the New Orleans Saints.
-He signed a two-year contract with his new team and eventually led the franchise in tackles for loss during 2017.
+He signed a two-year contract and eventually led the franchise in tackles for loss in 2017.
 Unfortunately, he was not re-signed when his contract expired.
 However, New Orleans then re-signed him on a brief contract in 2019 after he did not play for much of the season.

 In 2020, he joined the Chicago Bears' practice squad.
 In 2021, he joined the active roster of the team and played against the New Orleans Saints.
 However, he was put back in the practice squad after the conclusion of that game.
 In January of 2021, his practice squad contract with the Bears expired, effectively ending his NFL career.